hmc678/Mazon/FONTLOG.md

 - [FontForge](http://fontforge.org) collects the glyphs of the font, allows the user to edit various metrics about the font, and generates the final, usable font files.
+    - NB.
+The font is currently generated with version `20120731`, which is the stable binary distributed by Ubuntu (as of 5 Feb 2015).
+There exists an updated fork (?) of FontForge located [here](http://fontforge.github.io).
+      The way that this fontforge imports `.svg` files is *drastically different* and will produce an outline font.
+I haven't experimented much, but I suspect that the way to accomodate the newer FontForge is to change the `.svg`s to have no stroke and a plain fill.
 - [Python](http://www.python.org) is a scripting language used by Fontforge.
   It is used to generate a "rough draft" font, which can then be tuned further by hand in Fontforge.